HMAC10/2048augur/README.md

 # 2048 Augur

 A 2048 bot written entirely in Python.
 No compiled core, no ML, no training.
 It's just search and a good heuristic.
-Built this to just see how far pure Python could actually go.
+Built this to see how far pure Python could actually go.

 ![The bot chaining tiles into 8192](assets/demo.gif)